 Challenges of Guinea-Bissau: Why Our Visit Didn’t Meet Expectations

-We had a marvelous time visiting The Gambia and Cape Verde, and we had always wanted to visit Guinea-Bissau.
-However, the experience left us disappointed.
+We had a wonderful time exploring The Gambia and Cape Verde, and Guinea-Bissau had long been on our travel list.
+Unfortunately, the experience didn’t meet our expectations.

 1) Infrastructure Woes: The Struggle to Get Around Guinea-Bissau